This delicious recipe for Guinness Brownies with Butterscotch Fudge is so rich and tasty, your guests will love it!

 - Beer is a wonderful ingredient and a great leavening agent for many desserts, like cupcakes or in this case, brownies.

 That’s right.
 Beer.
-The alcohol evaporates in the baking process, so no one will ever know nor taste your special secret ingredient.
+The alcohol in these Guinness Brownies evaporates in the baking process, so no one will ever know nor taste your special secret ingredient.
 Much like my family, they’ll just keep shoveling down the brownies and no breathalyzer test is necessary.

-Since the recipe requires a cookie sheet or 9×13 pan, it makes a large batch of brownies which is perfect for a St. Patrick’s Day party, potluck picnic or tailgate.
+Since this Guinness Brownies with Butterscotch Fudge Recipe uses a 9×13 pan, it makes a large batch of brownies which is perfect for a St. Patrick’s Day party, potluck picnic or tailgate.
 (Recipe adapted from the little epicurean.)

 - 3 oz unsalted butter